viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 {{% tablestep %}}
 **8. Update the main method**

-Update the main to which calls the functions you have just created.
+Update the main to call the functions you have just created.

 {{% /tablestep %}}
 {{% tablestep %}}